 The definition of "Christian Church" often causes problems.
-Most schools use membership of 'Churches Together in Britain and Ireland' (CTIBI) or the 'Evangelical Alliance' (EA), but this can cause problems when some churches are not members of either organisation.
-The simplest way of dealing with the issue is to name the churches in the relevant criterion or criteria, but even this can be problematic where parents are moving from other areas and wanting a place at the school and their previous church is neither named, nor is it a member of CTIBI or EA.
+We now recommend that schools use membership of 'Churches Together in England' (CTIE) or the 'Evangelical Alliance' (EA), but this can cause problems when some churches are not members of either organisation.
+There have also been problems over using 'Churches Together in Great Britain and Northern Ireland', so it is preferable to use CTIE.
+The simplest way of dealing with the issue is to name the churches in the relevant criterion or criteria, but even this can be problematic where parents are moving from other areas and wanting a place at the school and their previous church is neither named, nor is it a member of CTIE or EA.
 One solution has been to use 'a church ascribing to the doctrine of the Trinity', but Schools Adjudicators have objected to this as being insufficiently clear!
 If schools do use it, then the SIF should ask the minister to confirm that his or her church does ascribe to the doctrine.
 The overriding requirement is clarity for parents.